Netcracker/KubeMarine/documentation/Troubleshooting.md

 # etcdctl endpoint status --cluster -w table
 ```

-9. If etcd cluster is healthy, start all other control-plane pods at all the control-plane nodes and check if the k8s cluster is ailve:
+9. If etcd cluster is healthy, start all other control-plane pods at all the control-plane nodes and check if the k8s cluster is alive:

 ```
 # mv /etc/kubernetes/manifests-down/{kube-apiserver.yaml,kube-controller-manager.yaml,kube-scheduler.yaml} /etc/kubernetes/manifests/